gs1/EPCIS/Implementation Guideline/Section5dot9.md

 ## Example 4: ???
 Long-term/fixed associations

 TBD
 o need: visibility which sensor device/assembly/module was built into  which product/asset/building
 o for instance, if it turns out in retrospect that a given sensor device/model was not exactly calibrated, the organisation most probably requires to identify all objects equipped with the sensor device in question.
 In addition, this information may also be enquired by customs authorities
-0 visibility data matrix: Association Event
+o visibility data matrix: Association Event
 o example: asset pool operator

 ## Example 5: ???
 Microorganism/Chemical Substance

 TBD
 o need: quality control of e.g. fresh fruits and vegetables, control/random sample at goods receipt
 o visibility data matrix: inspecting event with a device that determines sugar content, consistency, check for bacteria (e.g. Lactobacillus)
 o example: retailer receiving a batch/lot of apples